iredstonne/captivenet/README.md

 bash ./install_debian.sh
 # Use your phone and connect to the hotspot wifi.
 # You will be redirected automatically to captive portal web page if using Android, Apple or Windows.
-#If redirection doesn't happen, navigate connected to the hotspot to http://captivenet.local
+#If redirection doesn't happen, while connected to the hotspot visit http://captivenet.local
 ```